informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 Pure definitions always return the same value, if they are supplied with the same arguments.

-To see that no state is needed, evaluate these definitions in REPL (read-evaluate-print-loop):
+To see that no state is needed, evaluate these definitions in the REPL (read-evaluate-print-loop):